-HDA Zone - This zoning district corresponds to the R-4 zone and is intended to accommodate the highest density residential development (maximum floor area ratio of 3.0) and incidental uses located near an Urban Center such as Downtown Albuquerque.
+HDA Zone - This zoning district corresponds to the R-4 zone, which no longer exists in the Comprehensive Zoning Code, and is intended to accommodate the highest density residential development (maximum floor area ratio of 3.0) and incidental uses located near an Urban Center such as Downtown Albuquerque.
 Permissive uses include non-residential use up to 10 percent of the gross floor area on the premises.
-Conditional uses include permissive uses in the C-2 zone up to 10 percent of the gross floor area on the premises.
+Conditional uses include permissive uses in the C-2 zone for up to 10 percent of the gross floor area on the premises.
 The HDA zone is located in the southeast corner of the Plan area along Seventh and Ninth Streets and Tijeras Avenue.
 However, a significant conflict between the intent and permissive uses of the HDA zoning district and existing land use is readily apparent.
 There are no apartments taller than 2 or 3 stories within the area zoned for HDA.
-The community desire is to change this zoning to a less intense multi-family zone that would allow apartments, townhomes, and potentially, some limited office uses.
+The community desire is to change this zoning to a less intense multi-family zone that would allow apartments and townhomes.

 MRO and RC Zones - These two zoning districts are intended to allow for a mix of residential and non-residential uses.
 They both reference to the R-T zone for the residential portion, but RC differs by allowing apartments up to 20 dwelling units per acre.
 For the non-residential portion, MRO allows up to 50% of the gross floor area in O-1 permissive uses and RC allows certain commercial uses up to 50% of the gross floor area.
 Both zones allow 100% of the floor area for office as a conditional use.
 The conflict arises with the non-residential restriction to 50% of the gross floor area.
-Most of these properties have either requested a conditional use permit to allow all of the gross floor area for office use or they are functioning as a zoning violation.
+Most of these properties have either requested a conditional use permit to allow all of the gross floor area for office use or they are operating in violation of the Zoning Code.

 TH Zone - This district corresponds to the R-T district in the Comprehensive City Zoning Code.
 There is a large amount of TH zoning within the Downtown Neighborhood Area.
-At the time when the original Sector Plan was adopted, the intent was to encourage redevelopment of the neighborhood for affordable housing.
+At the time when the original Sector Development Plan was adopted, the intent was to encourage redevelopment of the neighborhood for affordable housing.
 However, very little of the property zoned TH is used for townhomes (see Existing Land Use map, page 31).
 Several new townhome projects have been constructed in the recent past with mixed results.
-Common complaints from the neighbors include the lack of landscaping provided in the front yard, a garage dominated street view, and massing and scale that is out of character with the surrounding residential character.
-There is still support for keeping a certain amount of townhouse zoning within the Downtown Neighborhood Area, but decreasing the amount of properties zoned for townhouses to bring the zoning closer to what is currently existing and adding design standards that would provide better compatibility with the existing character are desired.
+Common complaints from the neighbors include the lack of land-scaping provided in the front yard, a garage\dominated street view, and massing and scale that is out of character with the surrounding residential area.
+There is still support for keeping a certain amount of townhouse zoning within the Downtown Neighborhood Area, but decreasing the amount of properties zoned for townhouses to bring the zoning closer to what currently exists and adding design standards that would provide better compatibility with the existing character are desired.